Work Environment

 Most commonly reported Work Tasks

-- Develop exercise programs to improve participant strength, flexibility, endurance, or circulatory functioning, in accordance with exercise science standards, regulatory requirements, and credentialing requirements.
+- Develop exercise programmes to improve participant strength, flexibility, endurance, or circulatory functioning, in accordance with exercise science standards, regulatory requirements, and credentialing requirements.

 - Provide emergency or other appropriate medical care to participants with symptoms or signs of physical distress.